 AWS CodeCommit provides a reliable and secure environment for version control, supporting large teams and complex projects.
 With integration into the broader AWS ecosystem, CodeCommit seamlessly fits into DevOps workflows and automation pipelines.

-Key Features
+Key features

 AWS CodeCommit allows developers to store and version their code in the cloud, helping collaboration and ensuring a secure and accessible repository.
 Key aspects include [25]: